Behavioural Economics

 An introduction to Behavioural Economics and why it is used in modern-day market research.

-Behavioural Economics, sometimes referred to as BE in short, is an important discipline for market research companies and clients alike and explores why people sometimes make irrational decisions, and why and how their behaviour does not follow the predictions of economic models.
+Behavioural Economics, sometimes referred to as BE, is an important discipline for market research companies and clients alike, exploring why people sometimes make irrational decisions and why their behaviour does not follow the predictions of economic models.
 Some of the best-known individuals in the study of behavioural economics are Nobel laureates Gary Becker, Herbert Simon, Daniel Kahneman and George Akerlof.

-Perhaps some of the most important theories and models from a market research users perspectictive are:
+Perhaps some of the most important theories and models from a market research user’s perspective are:

 Anchoring (heuristic)

-Anchoring is a particular form of priming effect whereby initial exposure to a number serves as a reference point and influences subsequent judgments about value.
+Anchoring is a particular form of priming effect in which initial exposure to a number serves as a reference point and influences subsequent judgments of value.
 The process usually occurs without our awareness (Tversky & Kahneman, 1974), and sometimes it occurs when people’s price perceptions are influenced by reference points.
 (Often the first thing they hear or see).

 Availability (heuristic)

-Availability is a heuristic whereby people make judgments about the likelihood of an event based on how easily an example, instance, or case comes to mind.
+Availability is a heuristic whereby people judge the likelihood of an event based on how easily an example, instance, or case comes to mind.

 Bounded rationality

 Rationality is bounded because there are limits to our thinking capacity, available information, and time (Simon, 1982).
-Bounded rationality is similar to the social-psychological concept that describes people as “cognitive misers” (Fiske & Taylor, 1991) and represents a fundamental idea about human psychology that underlies behavioural economics.
+Bounded rationality is similar to the social-psychological concept describing people as “cognitive misers” (Fiske & Taylor, 1991) and represents a fundamental idea in human psychology that underlies behavioural economics.

 Framing effect

-Choices can be worded in a way that highlights the positive or negative aspects of the same decision, leading to changes in their relative attractiveness.
-This technique was part of Tversky and Kahneman’s development of prospect theory, which framed gambles in terms of losses or gains, but is also of vital importance and highlights the importance of how you present ideas in research.
+Choices can be worded to highlight the positive or negative aspects of the same decision, thereby changing their relative attractiveness.
+This technique was part of Tversky and Kahneman’s development of prospect theory, which framed gambles in terms of losses or gains, and is also vital for highlighting how you present ideas in research.

 Halo effect